DL6JH/Amsat_UpC_Remote_Display/README.md

 OpenSUSE 11.3 or later
 Fedora 13 Desktop or later

-Raspberry PI
+**Raspberry PI**
 Pi 2, 3 and 4 running:
 Raspbian Jessie
 Raspbian Jessie with Pixel
 Raspbian Stretch
 libunwind8 library

-Hardware Requirements
+## Hardware Requirements

 Use a Serial/USB converter with 3.3V level.
+A cheap CP210x Chip will do the job.
+9600 Baud and 8N1 is used by the UpConverter.
-Attention: Do not use a normal RS232 to USB converter, it will not work.
+*Note: Do not use a normal RS232 to USB adapter, it will not work.*

-Supported Board
+## Supported Board
 Amsat-DL UpConverter6W, HW:V4.2 or V4.3.
 Other board versions may also work, but are not tested.

-Software installation
+## Software installation

 There is no need to install the software.
-Copy the files incl, all subfolders to a folder of your choice („programs“ e.g.) and run the executable.
+Unzip the file and all its subdirecories to a folder of your choice (e.g. „programs“) and run the executable.
+Please don't touch the structure of the subdirectories and files, take it as it is.
+Of course you may define an Alias of the executable as you like.
+On exit, size/position of the window and the actual settings are preserved.

-Program Manual
+## Program Manual...

 …doesn’t exist.
 The Program is self explanatory.
-Move the mouse cursor over the desired item, wait 1 second and read the tool tip.
+Please move the mouse cursor over the desired item, wait 1 second and read the tool tip.

-73 de DL6JH
+	***73 de DL6JH***